romarioL/Section31/README.md

 # Section31
- a theme inspires in star trek's  section 31
+ a theme inspired in star trek's  section 31